25 years of IRO

 In 1991, the UN founded INSARAG (International Search and Rescue Advisory Group) and initiated a classification process for USAR teams in order to ensure their qualifications.
 Today, the goal is to only deploy those USAR teams that have the INSARAG External Classification (IEC).

-IRO rescue dogs, which have to demonstrate their mission readiness in a strict selection process, are seen as reliable partners of USAR teams.
-IRO has become an indispensable partner for the UN and and is valued as a competent expert body for rescue dogs. .
-Thanks to this position, it can make a significant contribution to the international rescue dog discipline, which would not be possible for individual, local rescue dog associations.
+IRO search and rescue dogs, which have to demonstrate their mission readiness in a strict selection process, are seen as reliable partners of USAR teams.
+IRO has become an indispensable partner for the UN and and is valued as a competent expert body for search and rescue dogs. .
+Thanks to this position, it can make a significant contribution to the international search and rescue dog discipline, which would not be possible for individual, local search and rescue dog associations.